-Grant revenue from the U.S. government, including agricultural commodities and ocean freight, was 62% and 52% of CRS's total support and revenue for the years ended September 30, 2023 and 2022, respectively.
-Program receivables from the U.S. government represent 56% and 45% of total accounts receivable as of September 30, 2023 and 2022, respectively.
+Grant revenue from the U.S. government, including agricultural commodities and ocean freight, was 56% and 62% of CRS's total support and revenue for the years ended September 30, 2024 and 2023, respectively.
+Programs receivable from the U.S. government represent 51% and 56% of total programs receivable as of September 30, 2024 and 2023, respectively.

 Cash and cash equivalents and segregated investments include demand deposits that are maintained at various financial institutions in the U.S. and foreign countries.
 The total deposits at institutions in the U.S. exceed the Federal Deposit Insurance Corporation (FDIC) insurance limits.
 Deposits held at institutions outside of the U.S. are not subject to insurance.
-At September 30, 2023 and 2022, \$118,790 and \$119,770, respectively, of deposits were in excess of FDIC insurance including \$64,846 and \$53,760, respectively, held in numerous financial institutions outside of the U.S.
+At September 30, 2024 and 2023, \$94,894 and \$118,790, respectively, of deposits were in excess of FDIC insurance including \$58,503 and \$64,846, respectively, held in numerous financial institutions outside of the U.S.